revloc02/dndMarkdown/colver-5e-homebrew.md

 * **ASI:** Ability Score Improvement.
 Any increase to an Ability Score of 1 or more points.
 * **Bloodied:** When a creature reaches half its hit points or less it has the Bloodied condition. *Narratively this means that the creature has more than battle fatigue and superficial cuts and bruises, they are wounded in a way that is serious and their life blood is beginning to flow out.*
 * **DMG:** Dungeons Master's Guide.
+* **Exploding:** Or Exploding Dice.
+This typically means that whenever the highest value on a die is rolled you can roll it again and sum the second result with the first.
+This continues indefinitely as long as the highest result continues to be rolled.
+Also worth noting is that a die can explode on any of its values, for example exploding on a 1, and thus rerolling and summing all consecutive results as long as they continue to be 1s.
+If the exploding value is not noted then by default it is the die's highest result that explodes.
 * **HBR:** Home Brew Rules.
 This refers to home brew rules that are included in this document.
 * **NPC:** Non-Player Character.
 A character that is typically controlled by the DM.
 Sometimes a player may control an NPC, but this a usually temporary.
 An NPC's inclusion in the party is almost never permanent.
 * **PC:** Player Character, a player's character.
 A character that is owned, run, and controlled by a player.